google/santa/docs/index.md

 # Welcome to the Santa documentation

 Santa is a binary authorization system for macOS.
-It consists of a system extension that monitors for executions using a set of rules stored in a local database, a GUI agent that notifies the user in case of a block decision, a `santasyncservice` binary responsible for syncing the server and database, and a command-line utility for managing the system.
+It consists of a system extension that allows or denies attempted executions using a set of rules stored in a local database, a GUI agent that notifies the user in case of a block decision, a sync daemon responsible for syncing the database and a server, and a command-line utility for managing the system.

 It is named Santa because it keeps track of binaries that are naughty or nice.